 Q: It is a parallel universe.
 Things are not inconsistent if they

 were changed because of Nero's time travel.
-The ship could well be 725m
+The ships could be huge in this

-A: The ship still looks like 366m long in spite of the half-hearted attempts to make it look bigger in the shuttlebay scene.
+A: The Enterprise still looks like 366m long in spite of the half-hearted attempts to make it look bigger in the shuttlebay scene.
 And I don't see the reason why such a monster should exist in the parallel universe and why the engine room looks like a brewery, only because of a phantom ship that destroyed the (already too big?)
 Kelvin 25 years ago.
 These and more constants of the Trek Universe have rashly changed without justification, and under the pretext that in the parallel universe everything is allowed to be different.
-This is careless, and as such not something I put up with easily.
+This is utterly careless, and as such not something I am willing to put up with.
 Ultimately the "parallel universe" approach is just a genre-specific and slightly more intelligent variant of the "Bobby-in-the-shower" trick to abandon an established continuity.